Pulover/PuloversMacroCreator/Documentation/Preview.md

 **Auto-Refresh**: Automatically refreshes the code whenever the active Macro is changed.

+**Indentation**: Uses Tab-Indentation for Loops and If Statements.

+**Line Wrap**: Automatically add a line break to long lines.

 **Always On Top**: Keeps this window on top.
 This may be useful to code creation during Recording.

-**Indentation**: Uses Tab-Indentation for Loops and If Statements.

 **Edit Script**: Exports the current preview to the Temp folder and opens it in the default editor.